OBF/bosc_materials/BOSC_review_process.md

 ### Additional criteria

 In addition to the abstract requirements listed above, reviewers in the past have also considered the following criteria to evaluate abstracts for a talk.
 Note that these are _not_ requirements for abstract acceptance, but are additional criteria on which abstracts may be judged.
-Abstracts that don’t meet these “nice to have” criteria are still likely to be offered posters, as long as they meet the non-optional requirements described earlier.
+Abstracts that don’t meet these additional criteria are still likely to be offered posters, as long as they meet the requirements described earlier.

 1. **Community impact**: Please describe how your work fits into the open source bioinformatics / open science ecosystem.
 A summary of the current and/or projected community aspect of your project is very helpful.
 2. **Novelty**: Innovative approaches are interesting to hear about, but it’s fine to build on existing technology; you don’t need to be novel to get a talk at BOSC.
 If you can compare your approach with existing approaches, that’s a plus.